Educational methods

 Guided by study instructions from the professors, you must study part of the subject matter more or less autonomously.

-These skills are indispensable to be successful in autonomous learning:
+These skills are indispensable to being successful in autonomous learning:

 Time management